FAQ’s

 Letter 915 – Examination Report Transmittal

-This letter explains adjustments in amount of tax.
+This letter explains adjustments in the amount of tax.
 If you agree with the adjustment, sign and return the agreement form.
 If you don’t agree, you can submit a request for appeal/protest to the office that sent you the letter.
 The letter or referenced publications explain how to file a protest.
 You should file your protest within 30 days from the date of this letter to appeal the proposed adjustments with the Independent Office of Appeals.

 Letter 950 – 30-Day Letter-Straight Deficiency